-As a minimum, we require all our suppliers to comply with Norwegian laws and binding international agreements, including the Universal Declaration of Human Rights, the Working Environment Act, the Convention against Corruption, the Money Laundering Act and the Taxation Act.
+As a minimum we also require all our suppliers to comply with Norwegian laws and binding international agreements, including the Universal Declaration of Human Rights, the Working Environment Act, the Convention against Corruption, the Money Laundering Act and the Taxation Act.
 We also set out concrete requirements in a separate agreement (PDF - in Norwegian only) that all the bank’s suppliers must sign.

 Sparebanken Vest focuses on ensuring the lowest possible environmental load in connection with procurement processes.
 Our suppliers must at all times meet or exceed official environmental requirements, and ensure that they have energy-efficient and raw material-efficient production methods.